AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/index.md

 layout: devices-ayla-linux-agent.html
 ---

 The Ayla Linux Agent is a software daemon called devd that connects Linux-based applications to the Ayla Cloud by providing connectivity, security, and other services.
+It is part of the Ayla Device Platform for Linux.

 The [Guide](/devices/ayla-linux-agent/guide) shows you how to install the Ayla Linux Agent on a Raspberry Pi, register it with the Ayla Cloud, and test it with an example host application called appd.